ESGF/esgf-user-support/docs/user_guide.rst

 Login/OpenID
 ************

-.. note:: In May 2014, CoG began using the ESGF OpenID authentication system.
+.. note:: In May 2014, ESGF portals began using the ESGF OpenID authentication system.
 If you have an *older* OpenID you need to re-register.

 .. note:: OpenIDs issued by earthsystemgrid.org are not supported in the ESGF anymore.